newwayland/blog/content/post/reserve-requirements-fad/index.md

 (MPC) hiked interest rates—that being the point of raising rates.

-Lowering interest rates and buying gilts (Quantitative Easing) removes free money interest payments from the economy,  allegedly to encourage spending.
-Raising interest rates and selling gilts (Quantitative Tightening) does the reverse, injecting free money interest payments back in, allegedly to promote saving.
+Lowering interest rates and buying gilts (Quantitative Easing) removes free-money interest payments from the economy,  allegedly to encourage spending.
+Raising interest rates and selling gilts (Quantitative Tightening) does the reverse, injecting free-money interest payments back in, allegedly to promote saving.
 The Debt Management Office (DMO) has been selling gilts for decades based on the absurd belief that people won't save unless you bribe them with interest payments.